run-ai/docs/docs/admin/admin-ui-setup/jobs.md

 !!!
 Note
     If the *Submit Job* button is disabled or does not exist, then your cluster is not installed or configured to connect to the cluster see [here](overview.md) for more information.

-!!!
-Note
-    If you have the `Registry integration` feature enabled, you will only be able to select an image from the configured repository.
-To select an image, enter any three consecutive letters from the name of the image.
-Select the image from the list, then select a tag from the displayed drop down.
 ## Job Properties

 When selecting a single Job, a right-pane appears: